 Therma Pattern allows the user to choose different patterns to display on their shirt.

-One day our clothing will be able to display information and allow us to interact with it.
-Therma Pattern begins this exploration by figuring out how to create a flexible material that can change visual displays.
+One day our clothing will display information and allow us to interact with it.
+Providing more variety to what our apparel can do and thus limiting the need for excess garments and additional smart devices.
+Therma Pattern begins this exploration by creating a flexible material that can change visual displays.

 The Therma Pattern shirt has 21 woven nitinol structures painted over with thermochromic pigment to control the color change.
 Nitinol is an excellent actuator for quickly heating thermochromic pigments.
 Three layers of the garment were made; one Ponte knit and two silk organzas, to isolated layers.
 Similar to PCBs, each layer of fabric acts as an insulator preventing current flow.

 Current heats up nitinol, which changes the color of the thermochromic pigments.
 The more current sent to the Nitinol, the hotter it gets, changing the thermochromatic pigments faster.
 Through many tests, nitinol was preferred over the conductive thread to create a change in thermochromic pigments.
 By weaving nitinol together into an efficient structure, the thermochromic pigments changed colors more rapidly.
 Two half drivers (NCV7719) were used to control the current flow going to each woven nitinol structure.
 A Teensy 3.2 was used for the microcontroller of the project.
 A Micro Oled was attached to assist the viewer in picking a pattern displayed on the garment.